pycom/pycom-documentation/chapter/gettingstarted/registration/cellular.md

-Currently we are not able to provide any specific details about how to get such a SIM card and how to register it as most deployments are closed trials, each carrier has it’s own rules (for example if they require special SIMs or not).
+Currently we are not able to provide any specific details about how to get such a SIM card and how to register it as most deployments are closed trials, each carrier has it’s own rules (for example, whether they require special SIMs or not).

-We recommend you contact your local cellular providers to check their plans surrounding LTE CAT-M1 and NB-IoT.
-By contacting them you will show the carriers that there is local interest in deploying such networks.
+We recommend contacting your local cellular providers to check their plans surrounding LTE CAT-M1 and NB-IoT.
+By contacting them, you will show the carriers that there is local interest in deploying such networks.

-You can find a map of deployed networks and open labs, [here](https://www.gsma.com/iot/deployment-map/#deployments).
+You can find a map of deployed networks and open labs [here](https://www.gsma.com/iot/deployment-map/#deployments).